kendall-at-bates/dcs-git/index.md

   ### - Commits
 ]
 .right-column[
-The repository holds commits, which are groups of files with some additional information, like:
+## Commits are what we track!
+- a group of files
 - who made the commit
 - a .keyphrase[commit message] explaining why the commit was made
 - when the commit was made
 - which commit came before that commit (the .keyphrase[parent])
+- and much much more!

 Commits each have an ID called a .keyphrase[hash] which uniquely identifies them.
 ]
+???

+The repository holds commits, which are groups of files with some additional information, like those in the list.

+The hash is actually built using the contents of the commit.
+If everything else about the commit is exactly the same, but the commit happens at a different time, then it will have a different hash!

 ---
 .left-column[
   ## How does it work?